emile22/draft-stephan-ai-agent-6g/draft-stephan-ai-agent-6g.md

 AI Agent:

-an automated intelligent entity that achieves a specific goal (autonomously or not) on behalf of another entity, by e.g interacting with its environment, acquiring contextual information, reasoning, self-learning, decision-making, executing tasks (independently or in collaboration with other AI Agents).
+an automated intelligent entity that achieves a specific goal (autonomously or not) on behalf of another entity, by e.g. interacting with its environment, acquiring contextual information, reasoning, self-learning, decision-making, executing tasks (independently or in collaboration with other AI Agents).

 AI agents are anticipated to enhance network efficiency by dynamically optimizing resources, predicting network conditions, and ensuring seamless communication between services.
 By incorporating large language models (LLMs), AI agents could interpret complex requests, convert them into actionable insights, and orchestrate advanced 3GPP services such as immersive communication, sensing, and computing services.
 It is also expected that these agents would be able to communicate, coordinate, and cooperate with other agents to tackle tasks that a single agent would struggle with.

 In this context, communication between AI agents is expected to be pivotal in the 6G system, by enabling advanced network functionalities to enhance the existing capabilities of 5G networks, providing more efficient, reliable, and secure communication services.

 The 3GPP TR 22.870 [TR22.870] outlines various use cases and potential service requirements for AI agent communication protocols within the 6G framework.
 Some of these use cases are provided in the following sections.
 They are only provided for information and are subject to change till the completion of the study.

 ## Network Optimization and Management